jambonz/jambonz-docs/docs/jambonz.md

 - redirect the call (i.e. generating a SIP 302 response), or
 - establish an early media connection without answering the call.

 The last is interesting and worthy of further comment.
 The intent is to let you play audio to callers without necessarily answering the call.
 You signal this by including an "earlyMedia" property with a value of true in the application.
-When receiving this, the jambones core will create an early media connection (183 Session Progress) if possible, as shown in the example below.
+When receiving this, the jambonz core will create an early media connection (183 Session Progress) if possible, as shown in the example below.

 > Note: an early media connection will not be possible if the call has already been answered by an earlier verb in the application.
 In such a scenario, the earlyMedia property is ignored.
 ```